 The built-in functions are described in detail in section 10.3.4.
 In particular, function signatures and parameter domains are specified.
 Some functions have more than one signature.

 Built-in functions are invoked using the same syntax as other functions (grammar rule 40).
-The actual parameters must conform to the parameter domains in at least one signature before or after applying implicit conversions, or the result of the invocation is null.
+The actual parameters must conform to the parameters must be provided by the invocation is null.

 10.3.2.13.2 User-defined functions